 Governing Law: The method by which pupil progress in meeting those pupil outcomes is to be measured.
 To the extent practicable, the method for measuring pupil outcomes for state priorities shall be consistent with the way information is reported on a school accountability report card.
-Education Code Section 47605(b)(5)(C).
+Education Code Section $47605(\mathfrak{E})(5)(C)$.

-Pacific Collegiate School will meet all statewide standards and will conduct pupil state assessments required pursuant to Education Code Section 60605 and any other statewide standards authorized in statue or pupil assessments applicable to pupils in non-charter public schools.
+Pacific Collegiate School will meet all statewide standards and will conduct pupil state assessments required pursuant to Education Code Section 60605 and any other statewide standards authorized in statute or pupil assessments applicable to pupils in non-charter public schools for students in grades 6-12.

-Schoolwide and student subgroup progress is objectively measured by state-mandated annual assessments within the accountability system for each grade: the California Assessment of Student Performance and Progress, California Science Test (CAST) the California Alternate Assessments (CAA), the Physical Fitness Test (PFT), the English Language Proficiency Assessments for California, and by Advanced Placement exam results.
+Schoolwide and student subgroup progress is objectively measured by state-mandated annual assessments within the accountability system for each grade, 6-12: the California Assessment of Student Performance and Progress, (CAASPP), California Science Test (CAST) the California Alternate Assessments (CAA), the Physical Fitness Test (PFT), the English Language Proficiency Assessments for California, (ELPAC), and by Advanced Placement exam results.
+Specifically, in the proposed 6th grade, this will include: CAASPP English Language Arts and Math assessments, and ELPAC assessments for English Learners.